2024 programme and tickets

-All tickets can be claimed or purchasd by clicking through to our ticketing website from the title of the event.
-A weekend pass can be purchased here for £30 which gives access to all paid talks.
-SOLD OUT.
+All tickets can be claimed or purchased by clicking through to our ticketing website from the title of the event.
+Weekend passes are sold out.

 Location: Hackney Archives, Dalston CLR James Library, Dalston Square, London E8 3BQ